 It has been estimated that it stood about 100 meters (330 ft) tall, making it one of the tallest man-made buildings built in ancient times.
 It was located on the island of Pharos.

 It was ultimately destroyed by two severe earthquakes, one in 956 A.D. and one in 1323 A.D.

-In 1480, the stones from the remaining ruins were used to build the Citadel of Qaitbay another famous landmark in Egypt on the same site.
+In 1480, the stones from the remaining ruins were used to build the Citadel of Qaitbay another famous attraction in Egypt on the same site.

 Colossus of Rhodes

 The island of Rhodes once had its own patron, a sun-God named Helios.
 It was a massive statue standing 33 meters (110ft) tall that was built in the city of Rhodes on the Greek island.

 The construction of the statue was led by Chares of Lindos, a native of the island of Rhodes.
 It started in 292 B.C. and laster for nearly 12 years to be completed in 280 B.C.